loopstick/ResourcesForClasses/README.md

 	when you _upload_ a file.
 The only way to create a folder is to create a _new_ file, and then to tell Github to put that new file in a new folder:
-	1. Go to the folder inside which you want to create another folder.
+	- Go to the folder inside which you want to create another folder.
-	2. Click on _Create new file_.
+	- Click on _Create new file_.
-	3. On the text field for the file name, first write the folder name you want to create, then type _/_ (which creates the new folder) and then the name of the new file you want to create.
+	- On the text field for the file name, first write the folder name you want to create, then type _/_ (which creates the new folder) and then the name of the new file you want to create.
 The name doesn't matter.
-	5. Finally, save your new file by pressing the green _Commit new file_ button at the bottom of the page
+	- Finally, save your new file by pressing the green _Commit new file_ button at the bottom of the page
-	6. If you don't need the file, you may delete it now that the folder has been created.
+	- If you don't need the file, you may delete it now that the folder has been created.

-4. How to delete a file
+4. How to delete a file.
-	1. Browse to the file in your repository that you want to delete.
+	- Browse to the file in your repository that you want to delete.
-	2. At the top of the file, click the icon of the trash can
+	- At the top of the file, click the icon of the trash can
-	4. Add a short description of why you are deleting this file
+	- Add a short description of why you are deleting this file
-	5. Finally, save your changes by pressing the green _Commit changes_ button at the bottom of the page
+	- Finally, save your changes by pressing the green _Commit changes_ button at the bottom of the page

 4. How to rename a folder or file